Sumptuous strains ripple round his white wand

 The decryption of Elgar’s musical Polybius cipher revealed a grand anagram in four languages: English, Latin, German, and what Elgar would have reasonably believed to be Aramaic based on contemporaneous biblical commentaries.
 Fashioning a message in multiple languages is a proven tactic for hardening a cipher.
 I asked the Maestro if he noticed anything peculiar about the first letters of those four languages.
 I then observed that the first letters of those four languages are an acrostic anagram of Elgar: English, Latin, German, Aramaic.
 I posited that we may be confident in the decryption because Elgar signed it using another layer of encryption.
 As there was inadequate time to delve into a detailed explanation of this advanced cryptogram, I referred Maestro Elder to my paper Elgar’s Engima: A Polybius Box Cipher.

 I next directed our attention to a far simpler acrostic anagram embedded in the original title of Variation XIII.
 On the earliest surviving short score sketch of that movement, Elgar wrote the title in the form of three Xs in blue pencil (XXX), “Var.” (an abbreviation of “Variation”) in black ink, and a large capital “L” in blue pencil.
 The initials of those three title elements are a reverse acrostic of “LVX.”
 The letters V and U are the same in the old Latin alphabet, making it possible to read “LVX” as “LUX.”
 Elgar attended three Roman Catholic schools between the ages of five and fifteen where he studied Latin and attended Latin mass.
 I asked the Maestro if he knew of any other works by Elgar composed before the Enigma Variations that have a title beginning with the Latin word “Lux.”
-Without any hesitation he replied, “Lux Christi.”
+Without any hesitation, he replied, “Lux Christi.”
 “That is Elgar’s secret friend,” I answered.
-Elgar’s first sacred oratorio was premiered at the 1896 Three Choirs Festival in Worcester Cathedral under the Anglicanized title The Life of Life.
+Elgar’s first sacred oratorio was premiered at the 1896 Three Choirs Festival in Worcester Cathedral under the Anglicized title The Life of Life.
 It recounts the Gospel of John’s account of Jesus restoring sight to a beggar who was born blind.
 Maestro Elder was beginning to see the light.

 The Maestro’s curiosity was piqued by this elementary cryptogram.
 Surprised and somewhat incredulous, he raised the objection that Variation XIV is a Romanza.
 I retorted that Elgar’s seemingly romantic subtitle is a classic wordplay as Jesus was crucified by the Romans under the orders of Pontius Pilate.
 I then explained how the Roman numerals for Variation XIII encode the initials for Jesus Christ using a basic number-to-letter key (1 = A, 2 = b, 3 = C, etc.).
 “X” represents ten, and the tenth letter of the alphabet is J. “III” stands for three, and the third letter is C. This is not the only place in the Enigma Variations where Elgar applied that encipherment technique.
 The Roman numerals for Variation IX (Nimrod) encode the initials (AJ) of that movement’s dedicatee (August Jaeger) using the same method.
 “I” represents one, and the first letter is A. “X” is ten, and that the tenth letter is J. If anyone failed to grasp the linguistic connection between the pseudonym Nimrod and the dedicatee’s name Jaeger, Elgar ensured that his friends’ initials were encoded by the Roman numerals.